There are many scenarios in which downloading all WordPress media files becomes required.

 This is an easier way to download the entire media library for non-techies, like me.
 Just download the free Export Media Library plugin and you’ll be able to download a zip file of your entire library!

 Upon activation, you can find the Export settings right under Media menu.
 Simply choose the folder structure (a single folder for all files OR nested folders) and compression mode for all media.

 Those are great for the media library, be sure to check out this additional guide if you want to export WordPress users with custom fields.

 Simple and easy to use.

 You have to install a new plugin with the sole purpose of downloading the WP media library.

-Note that, depending upon your media library capacity, downloading media uploads could take too long and lead to a timeout.
+Note that, depending on your media library capacity, downloading media uploads could take too long and lead to a timeout.
 You may need to discuss how to best utilize this plugin with your hosting provider.

-WordPress media library seems unresponsive?
+The WordPress media library seems unresponsive?
 Check out to learn how to fix WordPress media library not loading.